oracle/tribuo/docs/Architecture.md

 - Interop provides infrastructure for working with large external libraries like TensorFlow and ONNX Runtime.
 - Util provides independent libraries that Tribuo uses for specific tasks.
-For example, InformationTheory is a library of information theoretic functions , and Tokens provides the interface Tribuo uses for tokenization along with implementations of several tokenizers.
+For example, InformationTheory is a library of information theoretic functions, and Tokens provides the interface Tribuo uses for tokenization along with implementations of several tokenizers.

 ## Configuration, Options and Provenance